 Time Square Casino opened on the 1st of April 2017 and is the second largest casino to open in Africa.
 This casino boasts 85 square meters of restaurants and entertainment spanning over two floors, it also includes 2 000 slot machines and 60 gaming tables.
 The 8000 seater amphitheatre is still under construction and is located next to the entrance of the casino together with the 18 floor Maslow Time Square Hotel.

 11. Have a braai or picnic at Groenkloof Nature Reserve which is located adjacent to the popular Fountains Valley.
 It was the first game sanctuary in Africa and the reserve is open to day visitors from 05:30 to 19:00 in summer and 07:00 to 18:00 in winter.
 In addition to the reserve one can take a hike or a cycle on the bike trail and you can take your car for a ‘city safari’ drive to see the wildlife in the area.

-12. Still on our to do list, is the famous Freedom Park and Voortrekker monument situated on the ridge of Salvokop, on the outskirts of Pretoria CBD overlooking the Union Buildings.
+12. Freedom Park and Voortrekker monument situated on the ridge of Salvokop, on the outskirts of Pretoria CBD overlooking the Union Buildings.
 Freedom Park was completed in 2004 and was built in remembrance of all our country’s struggle heroes who fought for our freedom.
 It is connected by Liberation Avenue to Voortrekker monument which is in close proximity of Freedom Park.

 What is your favourite place to visit in Pretoria and how many of these places that I’ve mentioned have you been too?